 Macrophages are immune cells that reside in every tissue of the body.
 They rapidly attend sites of infection or damage, and engulf pathogens and cells destined for destruction.

-- In the United States, more than 1.2 million people have HIV
+- In the United States, more than

 - Approximately 1 in 8 of them do not know they are infected